jidongbsu/cs452-file-system/README.md

 00000d0: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 00000e0: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 00000f0: 0000 0000 0000 0000 0000 0000 0000 0000  ................
-0000100: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 ...(omitted)
 ```

 The above output shows the initial state of our file system - i.e., right after running the *./mkfs.audi test.img* command.
-In the output, each line is 16 bytes, and 0x100 is 256 bytes, and 0x1000 is 4K bytes - which is one block.
+In the output, each line is 16 bytes, and 0x100 is at byte 256, and 0x1000 is at byte 4KB - which is the size of one block.
 The above output shows the first 256 bytes of the file system, which also is the first 256 bytes of the first block.
 And as we know the first block of our file system, is the super block.
 So let's try to understand the above output.

 In audi.h, we define: